Why Your Personal Auto Insurance Won't Cover Delivery Driving

 Amazon Flex

-Amazon Flex provides free commercial insurance in most states while you're actively making deliveries.
+Amazon Flex provides free commercial insurance in most U.S. states (except New York) while you're actively making deliveries.
 Coverage includes:

 - $1 million in auto liability